Quansight/.github/CODE_OF_CONDUCT.md

 * who the bad actors were, if any.

 All reports will be reviewed and will result in a response necessary and appropriate to the circumstances.
 Where additional perspectives are needed, the team may seek insight from others with relevant expertise or experience.
 The confidentiality of the incident's reporter will be kept at all times.

-Anyone asked to stop unacceptable behavior is expected to comply immediately.
-If any individual engages in unacceptable behavior again, the COC committee may reccommend any action they deem appropriate (as enumerated below).

 **Contacting the Person(s) Reported**